dailystory/docs/articles/changelog/2020/october.md

 ## October 6, 2020
 * Support changing the size of the social icons
 * updates to social icons to support various styles
+* Save contact when processing a lead from the queue

 ## October 5, 2020
 * Support for border radius and backgrounds in email designer